trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 ```

 ### Create feature engineering script
-This is also a common process in machine learning, I created a script to handle the nan values, remove features, and other features.
-We will import this script while building the model, also this script will be used for cleaning and transforming the raw data and doing inferencing so the model can interpret the data.
+This is also a common process in machine learning.
+I created a script to handle the nan values, remove and add other features.
+We will import this script while building the model.
+This script will also be used for cleaning and transforming the raw data during training and inferencing so the model can interpret the data.

 ### Build model
 In this project we will use the CatBooostRegressor model, the training data was divided into training and validation set using 20 folds, using 2500 estimators, learning rate of 0.3, and root mean square error as a metric to evaluate the model.